‘Beavis and Butt-Head’: Everything You Need to Know Before Mike Judge Brings Them Back

 Beavis and Butt-Head are back!
-Mike Judge will oversee and voice his trademark animated characters for two new seasons, Comedy Central announced on July 1.
+Mike Judge will oversee and voice his trademark animated characters for two new seasons, Comedy Central announced on July 1, 2020.
+The show will now stream on Paramount+.
 Beavis and Butt-Head ran for seven seasons on MTV from 1993 – 1997, starred in a hit movie and had a revival season on MTV in 2011.

 That’s still a long time since anyone has seen Beavis and Butt-Head, let alone new generations who never met them.
 Here is why they are important and why it’s a big deal that they are coming back.